SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 Yes and no. Learning HTML, CSS and JavaScript - especially JavaScript will take you a long way.

-Learning one back-end language like Node and one JavaScript-based data-base like MongoDB will help you quickly spin up small projects for your portfolio.
+Learning one backend language like Node and one JavaScript-based data-base like MongoDB will help you quickly spin up small projects for your portfolio.

 If you do not want to go the bootcamp route and are comfortable with online learning there are many free training courses.
 Here are a few you can check out.